9and3r/3D-Printed-Chess/README.md

 - [Stockfish](https://stockfishchess.org/) used as chess engine

 ## General design
 The board is designed to be 3D printed.
 The pieces are also 3D printed and each one has a magnet atached on the bottom.
 Each cell of the board has a magnetic sensor and a RGB led.
 The sensors and the leds are controled by the Arduino Nano.
-The Arduino Nano is connected using the USB cable to the Raspberry Pi and they cominucate using Serial messages.
+The Arduino Nano is connected using the USB cable to the Raspberry Pi and they comunicate using Serial messages.
 The Raspberry Pi is running the main program.

 ## Software